-Geisinger Commonwealth School of Medicine (GCSOM) students will host their 10th annual Turkey Trot 5K/10K run in downtown Scranton on Sunday, Nov.
-3, beginning with race-day registration at 7 a.m. in the main lobby of Geisinger Commonwealth’s Medical Sciences Building located at 525 Pine Street, Scranton.
-The event will also feature a Tiny Trot, including crafts, games, face painting and relay races, for children ages 13 and younger, beginning at 8 a.m.
-Both the 5K and 10K runs will begin at 8:30 a.m. and routes begin and end at the school’s Medical Sciences Building.
-Proceeds will benefit the nonprofit charitable organization, Friends of the Poor, a nonprofit whose mission is to ease the burden of living in poverty and enhance the quality of life for all.
+SCRANTON – Geisinger Commonwealth School of Medicine students will host their 14th annual Turkey Trot 5K/10K run in downtown Scranton on Sunday, Nov.
+5. The event will also feature a Tiny Trot, including crafts, games, face painting and relay races, for children ages 13 and younger.
+Proceeds will benefit the charitable organization Friends of the Poor, a nonprofit whose mission is to ease the burden of living in poverty and enhance the quality of life for all.

 Race-day registration begins at 7 a.m. in the main lobby of Geisinger Commonwealth’s Medical Sciences Building at 525 Pine St. in Scranton.
 The 5K and 10K runs and the Tiny Trot all begin at 8 a.m.
 Routes begin and end at the school’s Medical Sciences Building on Pine Street.

 Online registration is open and will close Friday, Nov.
 3.

 For participants ages 14 and older, registration is $30 for the 5K run/walk and $40 for the 10K.
 For those age 13 and younger, Tiny Trot registration is free, but a donation of two canned goods on race day is appreciated.